grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "There is distinctly a chance, Sylvia."

+A third gauge now entered as an influencing variable in Captain Percy's equation: the clock.
+In the dramatic submarine stories from the wars, everything happened in quick actions: emergency maneuvers, incoming torpedoes, plunging dives, and explosions.
+Despite having been in a number of dangerous situations in her years working on cargo submarines, Percy could never relate to the speed of the old war stories.
+In her experience, most dangerous situations on submarines were like this one: permeated with slow, grinding terror.
+There were certainly dramatic moments aboard submarines, but most of what Percy retained in her memory of the dangerous events she had lived through was a sensation of extreme slowness.
+In many cases it was not just a sensation.
+As in the case of the current situation, many dramatic event on submarines required extremely slow movement.
+The _Prospect_ was currently barely making headway at 3 knots.
+That slowness gave them the protection of silence.

+Percy could not reconcile the clock's glacial movement with the steady driving movement of the other gauges that mattered.
+The remaining battery gauge appeared to be determined to get into the red zone.
+Their depth gauge found its way only towards larger numbers.
+These two gauges had apparently unmoored themselves from the restrictions of time.
+Meanwhile the depth-under-keel gauge and the distance they had covered --- which Percy almost subconsciously tracked in her head --- remained mired and unmoving.

+For hours Percy's eyes blearily followed these tiny needles that wrote their fate as she sucked down one cigarillo lit from the budded remains of the last.
+No one in the control room would have been convinced that time was moving at all, except for the unassailable fact that the battery-remaining gauge had dipped into the red-hashed warning zone, and the depth gauge had passed their normal operating limit of 215 meters to find its own red-hatched warning zone.
+These two thin lines were undeniably converging towards an ending for them all.

-A third gauge now entered as a heavy variable in Captain Percy's equation: the clock.
-The fact that the clock moved so steadily relative to all the rest of the glacially churning gauges did not provide any sense of relief.
+[//]: # (The fact that the clock moved so steadily relative to all the rest of the glacially churning gauges did not provide any sense of relief.
+The slow speed of the clock weighed against the glacially slow churn of the other gauges.
+All except the battery levels --- that gauge appeared to be steadily dropping when measured against the clock, as if it were determined to show itself as the factor that would mark their doom.
 Hours ticked past, hardly registering their existence.
 She sucked down one cigarillo lit from the budded remains of the last.
 She nervously stepped from foot to foot as she stood behind Gregory and Bastian, gripping the backs of their chairs hard enough to pale her knuckles.
 She willed the clock to to move slower.
-They desperately needed more time if they were going to make it.
-Her eyes wandered back and forth from the clock to the depth-under-keel gauge, where she stared at the needle and summoned all the metaphysical powers of the universe to move the needle up off the "Bottomless" pin.
+They desperately needed more time if they were going to make it.)

+Captain Percy's eyes wandered wearily back and forth from the clock to their depth, to the battery remaining, to the depth-under-keel gauge.
+Their depth and battery were now squeezing hard up against the time they had remaining.
+She stared at the depth-under-keep needle and summoned all the superstitious powers of the universe to move the needle up off the "Bottomless" pin.
+From the picture of their situation that the gauges wrote into her mind, she knew it had to happen.

 For a moment, she thought she saw it writhe, like the flash of a small bait fish seen catching the sun in a shallow pool of water.
 But with slightly more sharply focused eyes, the needle remained sitting comfortably on the pin.

 She stood and took a rag from a hook and reached over Gregory to wipe the condensing droplets of water off the glass of the gauge, then circled around the aging pitted chrome casing for good measure.
 She could feel the little spots of rust and degrading metal catching against the fibers of the rag.
 She tapped the glass with her finger.